talkable/talkable-docs/source/advanced_features/email_encryption.rst

 .. note::

-    Please consider that loading Security Provider and loading key into memory takes much more longer that encrypting.
-So, we would recommend to store in the memory public key instead of loading it each time on encryption to avoid performance overhead.
+    Please note that loading a Security Provider and a key into memory takes more time than encrypting.
+    So it is recommended to store the key in memory instead of loading it each time to avoid performance overhead.

 .. code-block:: java